Checkpoint 3

 How to test?

-• Testing Mode: this mode, the navigation node listens to /initialpose and /goal_pose.
-Setting both in RViz triggers the A* planner, the planned path will appear in RViz if successful.
+• Testing Mode: In this mode, the navigation node listens to /initialpose and /goal_pose topics.
+Setting both in RViz triggers the A* planner, and the planned path will be displayed in RViz if successful.
+No real robot movement occurs, this is purely a software path calculation.
+Start with Testing Mode to verify that your A* algorithm works correctly.

 1. Run launch file to publish map and run nagivation node in VSCode Terminal: